metanull-operator/eth2-ubuntu/README.md

 beacon-rpc-provider: "localhost:4000"
 ```

-If you have a dynamic IP addres, remove the `p2p-host-ip` line.
-Otherwise, update `XXX.XXX.XXX.XXX` to your external IP address.
-Update `YYY.YYY.YYY.YYY` to the IP address of your Eth1 node, or remove the `http-web3provider` line entirely to use the default Eth1 node.
-The `p2p-tcp-port` and `p2p-udp-port` lines are optional if you use the default values of 13000 and 12000, respectively.

 `graffiti` can be changed to whatever text you would prefer.
 To get a POAP badge, follow the instructions at [https://beaconcha.in/poap](https://beaconcha.in/poap) and replace `YOUR_GRAFFITI_HERE` with the value on that site.

 Change permissions of the file.